WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can **copy a security group within a given region**

 - you can **export security group config** to a **new region VIA CLI!**

+#### Troubleshooting Rolling update

+- rolling update settings are set using the `Update Policy` setting.
+If those are not set correctly, you might encounter unexcepted results

+* there are 3 things you might want to do
+  - Configure `WaitOnResourceSignals` and `PauseTime` to avoid problems with success signals
+  - Configure `MinSuccessfulInstancesPercent` to avoid stack rollback
+  - Configure `SuspendProcesses`

 #### EBS (Elastic Block Store)